cburdine/materials-ml-workshop/MaterialsML/supervised_learning/basic_models.md

   language: python
   name: python3
 ---
-# Basic Supervised Models
+# Application: Classifying Perovskites

 Now that we've covered some of the basic theory of supervised learning, let's start applying some basic supervised learning models to a real dataset.

-## Example Dataset: Perovskite Classification
+## Perovskite Classification Dataset

 Perovskites are materials with a crystal structure of the form  $ABX_3$, where $A$ and $B$ are two positively charged cations and $B$ is a negatively charged anion, usually oxygen ($O$).
 Ideal perovskites have a cubic structure, although some perovskites may attain more stable configurations with slightly perturbed structural phases, such as orthorombic or tetragonal.
 Here's an example of [SrTiO$_3$](https://en.wikipedia.org/wiki/Strontium_titanate) (strontium titanate), which is most stable with a cubic structure: